How do I register for a program?

 Do you offer financial assistance?

 Yes!
-We want to connect all students in DuPage County to nature, and we offer financial assistance to DuPage County schools where at least 85% of the students qualify for free or reduced lunch.
+We want to connect all students in DuPage County to nature, and we offer financial assistance to DuPage County schools where at least 40% of the students qualify for free or reduced lunch.
 The per-pupil cost per program is reduced from $10 to $5 and $5 to $2.50.
-Please inquire when you register to see if you qualify for a financial-assistance waiver application.
+If you qualify, please include this information when you register.

 What if I have an accessibility concern?